kamilkhanlab/nonogram-ilp/README.md

 # Overview
 This is a simple GAMS implementation that solves nonograms/paint-by-number/crucipixel/picross puzzles as integer linear programs (ILP).
-A new ILP formulation is employed, and does not proceed by coloring the cells one by one.
+An [efficient new ILP formulation](https://doi.org/10.1109/TG.2020.3036687) is employed, and does not proceed by coloring the cells one by one.

 # Usage